 You can check out all the AAT upcoming CPD events here.

 How do I track my CPD?

 Recording your CPD is your own responsibility but to make it easier the AAT have created an online CPD record tool which you can access within your AAT account.
 Alternatively, you can download free online templates online including this one from the e-learning marketplace.
 It does not have to be complicated as long as you evidence the area for development, activities planned to meet this, date completed and hours that count towards CPD.

-Check out the AAT’S video on how CPD can boost your skills to help achieve your goals:
+Check out the AAT’S video on how Continuing Professional Development can boost your skills to help achieve your goals:

 If you are interested in starting a career in Accounting give Premier Training a call on 01469 515444 to discuss the options available and study with an AAT award-winning provider.